-If you met me in December 2015 you would have met a bright, bubbly and fun-loving woman with a busy social diary and a demanding job in a London Local Government policy department.
+If you met me in December 2015 you would have met a bright, bubbly and fun-loving woman with a busy social diary and a demanding job in a Local Government policy department in London.

 One month later illness had struck and I’d become a hermit.
 The diagnosis was Sudden Onset Hearing Loss – the prognosis is permanent.
 The illness is defined by hearing loss, tinnitus, vertigo, dizziness and hyperacusis/sound sensitivity.
 And I’ve been extremely unwell for over twelve months.